 Dyneema

 What makes this such a top-notch material is its high level of abrasion resistance.
-It is more than 20 times more resistant to abrasions compared to any kind of fiber out there.
+It is more than 20 times more resistant to abrasions compared to any kind of fibre out there.
 It is also up to 15 times more resistant to damage compared to steel.
 Additionally, Dyneema also boasts of puncture resistance.

 It is often compared to Kevlar.
 But unlike Kevlar, Dyneema is lighter, which is why it is ideal for a wide range of applications.
-Furthermore, Dyneema has water and moisture resistant properties.
+Furthermore, Dyneema has water and moisture-resistant properties.
 It can also float on water and is resistant to UV rays and chemicals as well.

 Kevlar